NOAA-EMC/rrfs-workflow/doc/build_and_run.md

 ./setup_rocoto.py
 ```

-This Python script creates an experiment directory (i.e. `EXPDIR`), writes out a runtime version of `exp.setup` under EXPDIR, and  then copies runtime config files from `HOMErrfs` to `EXPDIR`.
+This Python script creates an experiment directory (i.e. `EXPDIR`), writes out a runtime version of `exp.setup` under EXPDIR, and  then copies runtime config files from `HOMErrfs/parm` to `EXPDIR`.

 Users usually need to set up `ACCOUNT`, `QUEUE`, `PARTITION`, or `RESERVATION` by modifying `config_resources/config.${machine}` or you may export those variables in the current environment before running setp_exp.py, or export those variables in `exp.setup`.